ClimateCompatibleGrowth/data_standards/README.md

 *Ensure the data, results and source code can be used by others*

 * Document and publish assumptions together with results
-* Publish data behind results with a permissive license allowing reuse (e.g. CC-BY 4.0)
+* Publish data behind results with a permissive license allowing reuse (e.g. CC‑BY‑4.0)
-* Publish source code under an open-source license (e.g. MIT, Apache 2.0 etc.)
+* Publish source code under an open-source license (e.g. MIT, Apache‑2.0 etc.)
 * Publish documentation on how to re-run the analysis
 * Use [semantic versioning](https://semver.org/) to tag your source code
 * Use version control e.g. [git and Github](http://github.com) to track the history of your source code